slowernews/wisdom-tldr/README.md

 > *'By seeming stronger than you are, perhaps through an occasional act that is reckless and bold, you can deter the enemy from attacking you.'*

-HOWEVER, deceiving is not lying.
+HOWEVER... deceiving is not lying.

 > *'Lying is like a nuclear bomb.
 The effects will be there for a long time to you to deal with.'*